ChrisChinchilla/Chip-Shop/_cards/You_Gain_A_User_Magazine_Multiple.md

 legal: null
 ---

-COngratulations!
+Congratulations!
 You now own a user magazine, a great way to boost your branding!